wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### handleGetS(), Hit Path

 We use function `handleGetS()` to walk over the above sequence as an example.
-This function is called in the cache controller's tick handler to process an memory event object of type `GETS`.
+This function is called in the cache controller's tick handler to process an memory event object of type `GetS`.
 The `inMSHR` argument is set to `false`, if the event object is from the cache controller's event buffer, or `true`, if the object is from its retry buffer (which itself is just copied from the coherence controller's retry buffer at the end of every tick).